webdiscus/html-bundler-webpack-plugin/README.md

 ### `extractComments`
 Type: `boolean` Default: `false`

-Enable / disable extraction of comments to `*.LICENSE.txt` file.
+Enable/disable extracting comments from source scripts to the `*.LICENSE.txt` file.

 When using `splitChunks` optimization for node modules containing comments, Webpack extracts those comments into a separate text file.